-A subsidiary is an entity controlled by the Group.
-Control is assessed based on three factors: power; exposure, or rights, to variable returns from involvement; and the ability to use power to affect the amount of the investor's returns.
+A subsidiary is an entity controlled by the Company.
+Control is a function of three elements: power over the investee; exposure, or rights, to variable returns from involvement with the investee; and the ability to use power over the investee to affect the amount of the investor's returns.

-Power arises from rights, i.e., existing rights that confer the ability to direct the relevant activities.
-The rights that confer power may differ depending on the purpose and design of the entity, the nature of its relevant activities and the manner in which decisions concerning the entity are taken.
-Generally speaking, power arises from voting rights, either on their own or combined with contractual arrangements.
+Power results from existing rights that give the current ability to direct an investee's relevant activities.
+The rights that confer power may differ depending on the investee's purpose and design, structure, the nature of its relevant activities or the way in which decisions about the investee are taken.
+It is generally voting or similar rights that give an investor power, either individually or in combination with other arrangements.
 If contractual arrangements have a bearing on the relevant activities, they need to be analysed to determine whether rights held are sufficient to confer power.
-In situations where it is difficult to determine whether existing rights are sufficient to confer power, it may be necessary to analyse the practical ability to direct the relevant activities unilaterally.
+In circumstances where it is difficult to determine whether an investor's rights are sufficient to give it power over an investee, it may be necessary to consider evidence of whether it has the practical ability to direct the relevant activities unilaterally.